Information for current students and residents

 8.4.1

-College staff, known as Domestic Assistants or House Services Assistants, or contract cleaners are responsible for cleaning Undergraduate and Graduate communal service areas on the main site, at Swirles Court and in the undergraduate houses; they come in regularly for this purpose.
+College staff, known as Domestic Assistants or House Services Assistants, or contract cleaners are responsible for cleaning Undergraduate and Postgraduate communal service areas on the main site, at Swirles Court and in the College large houses; they come in regularly for this purpose.
 All en-suite bathrooms will be cleaned once every two weeks.
 You must not damage or leave in a dirty or untidy state any other part of the building of which your room is part (e.g. kitchens, bathrooms, hallways, and landings).

 Rooms are inspected on a regular basis by the Housekeepers.